Department of Microbiology Education

 Faculty in NYU Langone’s Department of Microbiology train graduate students, postdoctoral fellows, and research associates in the molecular basis of disease and all aspects of microbiology, including the microbiome, the structural function of microbial components, infectious diseases, and host immune responses.

-We also offer opportunities for undergraduates to participate in summer research as part of the Sackler Institute of Graduate Biomedical Sciences’ Summer Undergraduate Research Program.
+We also offer opportunities for undergraduates to participate in summer research as part of the Vilcek Institute of Graduate Biomedical Sciences’ Summer Undergraduate Research Program.

 Recent college graduates who are interested in conducting graduate-level microbiology research in our laboratories before applying to an advanced degree program may contact a faculty mentor to inquire about current training opportunities for research associates.